Automox Remote Tools with Splashtop – Full User Guide

 - Access Splashtop RMM App links

-- Adjust Remote Control settings, such as end-user consent
+- Adjust Remote Tools settings, such as end-user consent

-This section provides a persistent way to review readiness, take corrective action, and manage Remote Control behavior without launching a session.
+This section provides a persistent way to review readiness, take corrective action, and manage Remote Tools behavior without launching a session.

 Auto-Install for New Devices